Engineering and Physics Labs

 Machine Shop – Galvin Fine Arts Center

-In our manufacturing course, students learn the basics on how to use the fabrication facilities: woodworking, welding, milling (including CNC programming), 3D printing, and programming an industrial robot.
-Once a student has completed this course, they can use the facilities (under faculty/staff supervision) for academic-related projects.
+In our manufacturing course, students learn the basics on how to use the fabrication facilities: woodworking, laser engraving/cutting, welding, milling (including CNC programming), 3D printing, and programming an industrial robot.
+After completing the course, students can use the facilities with faculty/staff supervision for academic-related projects.

 Physics and Astronomy Laboratories – Hayes 001 and 003